More Ways to Navigate

 Topical Pages from Building Strong Departments

-Curricula and Programs - Curricula and programs form the core of a department; developing and reviewing curricula and programs are some of the most important activities a department undertakes.
+Degree Programs: : Design, Development, and Assessment - Curricula and programs form the core of a department; developing and reviewing curricula and programs are some of the most important activities a department undertakes.
 While every department is unique, we can learn a lot from each other's successes, and from our colleagues in other STEM disciplines.
-Learn about curriculum design, opportunities for learning beyond the curriculum, and access STEM education references.
+Learn about envisioning your department, characteristics of strong programs, how to design and assess programs, how to create an action plan, and see examples.

 Defining Strong Departments - Many researchers have studied what makes a department "strong."
 Read about characteristics of strong and thriving geoscience departments, threats and opportunities at research universities, and learn from insights from other disciplines.